A quick guide to creating a one-page business plan:

 Our platform combines educational resources, proven tools, leadership coaching, and access to an entrepreneurial community network to make the entrepreneurial journey easier.

 Be short and sweet but specific; if your audience is too broad (all Americans, everyone, women, etc.) it’s going to be clear you haven’t honed in on your true target.
-If you’re struggling to wrap your mind around your target audience, grab the Build Impossible User Persona Template to get started.
+If you’re struggling to wrap your mind around your target audience, check out the Understanding Your Customer Speedread.

 Current and aspiring entrepreneurs in the U.S. and Canada with teams of 5 or fewer